 - IWHBYD Skull - Activates new, often humorous dialogue in the game.

-- Blind Skull - Removes your reticule, shield bar, ammo count, etc. from your HUD.
+- Blind Skull - Removes the reticule, shield bar, ammo count, etc. from the HUD.

-- Catch Skull - Makes enemies use grenades more often and also drop more when you kill them.
+- Catch Skull - Makes enemies use grenades more often and also drop more when killed.
 Friendly units will also throw grenades more often.

 - Iron Skull - If playing the campaign singleplayer, death will send the player back to the beginning of the level.
 In co-op, the death of a single player takes all players back to the last checkpoint, similarly to playing Halo 2 on the Legendary difficulty.

-- Black Eye Skull - Your shields don't recharge unless you melee attack enemies.
+- Black Eye Skull - The shields don't recharge unless the player melees attack enemies.

 - Tough Luck Skull - Enemies are better at dodging explosions and vehicles.

-- Fog Skull - Removes your motion sensor.
+- Fog Skull - Removes the motion sensor.

 - Thunderstorm Skull - Enemies' ranks are higher.
 Higher ranked enemies take more damage.